MattKevan/uxlift/web-development/index.md

 ---
 title: 'Web development'
-description: 'Understanding the basics of code is an essential skill for a UX designer.'
+intro: 'Understanding the basics of code is an essential skill for a UX designer.'
-icon:
 layout: hub
 permalink: /web-development
 ---